Scuba diving… in Japan?

 Diving in Hachijojima

 After a 12-hour journey south of Tokyo on the overnight ferry, a tiny mountain appears in the distance that looks very much like a mini Mt Fuji.
-This is Hachijojima, a quaint little volcanic island with black sandy beaches, warm water and a diverse marine life.
+This is Hachijojima, a quaint little volcanic island with black sandy beaches, warm water, and diverse marine life.

 Turtles are often spotted but the fish to look for is the Yuzen or Wrought Iron Butterfly Fish.
 Because they’re endemic to Japan, seeing these metallic black and white species is a very special moment.